 A memorable sketch has Nug as a beer-swilling fitness instructor.
 In another, Perlmutar’s a stripper doing a private birthday show for his hapless pal.
 And in one, Nug is a female groupie for Perlmutar’s dead-on Mick Jagger.

 “We can get away with being stupid, too,” says Perlmutar.
 “Some of our stuff is very well written, stuff we’ve really worked out and timed just right.
 But then we’ll go onstage and I’ll hump a teddy bear.”

-Fiendish work Whatever they're doing, the Nugmutter boys refuse, despite having captured some fairly heavy fans -- like Sean Cullen, for whom they've opened, and former Sketchy At Best producer Dave Crawford -- to rest on their laurels.
+Whatever they’re doing, the Nugmutter boys refuse, despite having captured some fairly heavy fans — like Sean Cullen, for whom they’ve opened, and former Sketchy At Best producer Dave Crawford — to rest on their laurels.

 They were nominated last year for the Tim Sims Encouragement Fund Award, have had a shot on Elvira Kurt’s Adventures In Comedy and were tagged by Gavin Crawford to appear on his new Comedy Network show.
 They work like fiends.
 If they can’t be together, they write by fax.

 “We always do new material, and sometimes we do a set that we have no proof is funny,” says Perlmutar.
 “But doing something completely new is pretty gutsy, and it’s something the audience really picks up on.”